IIIF/api/source/api/content-state/0.3/index.md

 The destination character set when encoding _MUST_ be UTF-8.
 For example, when passing the content state as JSON-LD in a query string parameter, base64url is used, as unencoded JSON is vulnerable to corruption.
 Simple URI forms _SHOULD_ be plain strings.

 When published as inline, base64url-encoded JSON-LD in the full form given in 2.2, the content state Annotation _MAY_ omit the `id` and `@context` properties.

-When published on a server for clients to fetch over HTTP, content states _MUST_ be valid JSON-LD documents conforming to the [IIIF Presentation API][prezi-api] and served as described in [Section 5][contentstate-http] below, and _MUST NOT_ be encoded as base64url or any other encoding.

 ##### 2.3.2 Example of base64url encoding